-The use of seafloor devices for testing activities under Alternative 2 would increase by approximately 5 percent over the 5-year period under Alternative 2 (refer to Table 3.0-34).
-The difference is due to the greater number of activities under Alternative 2 in the Virginia Capes Range Complex and at NSWC Panama City Testing Range.
+The use of seafloor devices for testing activities under Alternative 2 would increase by approximately 7 percent over a 5-year period under Alternative 2 (refer to Table 3.0-35).
+The difference is due to the greater number of activities under Alternative 2 in the Virginia Capes Range Complex and at Naval Surface Warfare Center Panama City Testing Range.
 Neither location overlaps the distribution of the ESA-listed Johnson's seagrass, so there would be no difference between alternatives in the effect to this species.